Creative Scotland apologises for 'anxiety' caused by arts funding shake-up

 Creative Scotland's chief executive Andrew Dixon has apologised to arts organisations for causing anxiety during a recent funding shake-up.

-Some 49 groups - including the Federation of Scottish Theatre, the Scottish National Jazz Orchestra and the Edinburgh Mela - were told by letter that their regular funding would end next spring.
+Some 49 groups - including the Scottish National Jazz Orchestra and the Edinburgh Mela - were told by letter that their regular funding would end next spring.

 They would then have to apply for money for one-off projects.

 The move sparked an angry reaction from the arts community - including actor Alan Cumming and playwright David Greig - who feared the new scheme was unsustainable and unlikely to be delivered in time.

 Now, in a partial climbdown, Mr Dixon and Creative Scotland chairman Sir Sandy Crombie have written to every arts organisation affected to apologise.